23 Latest SEO Trends that Work Always

 First they give rating values to each website in the back end.

-This data would then be made available to machine learning systems that would use it to augment the algorithms based on known signal data.
+Machine learning systems would then have access to this data, which they would utilize to enhance the algorithms based on known signal data.

-• Produce a set of results based on what the new algorithm produces across a variety of phrases and niches.
+• As a result, the system would probably generate a set of results based on what the new algorithm generates over a range of phrases and niches.

 Google Defines the Three Pillars of EEAT